borelli28/security-onion-install-tutorial/README.md

 ![alt text](./images/ubuntu-7.png)

-- Now open the app Terminal by clicking on Activities(Upper left corner), and typing the "terminal".
+- Now open the app Terminal by clicking on Activities(Upper left corner), and type "terminal".

 ![alt text](./images/ubuntu-8.png)

 - Run update in the terminal, when prompted enter your password: `sudo apt update`.

-- Now run ip addr in order to get the private IPv4 of this instance so we can set it up on the Security Onion instance: `ip addr`.
+- Now run `ip addr` in order to get the private IPv4 of this instance so we can set it up on the Security Onion instance

 ![alt text](./images/ubuntu-9.png)